Next.js 13 App Router with next-intl (Tutorial)

 With that done, let’s internationalize! 🌎

-To support next-intl, we will also need to make a small change to our app directory.
+To support next-intl's routing behavior, we will need to make a small change to our app directory.
 Add a directory named [locale] to contain all pages and layouts inside your app directory:

 └── app